ckupchak/KupchakLab/_pages/home.md

-TEST We are located at Carleton University, in the beautiful region of Canada's Capital, Ottawa.
+We are located at Carleton University, in the beautiful region of Canada's Capital, Ottawa.

  **We are  looking for passionate new PhD students and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/team) **!**